sermsaksukprasert/install-nodejs/README.md

 # How to install-nodejs on cloud

 step 1.
-Install node package manager by advance package tool.
+Install node package manager by using advance package tool.

 step 2.
 Type y = yes to accept to install advance package tool.